Zhongqicui/pedlar/README.md

  - **Why ticker is separated from the web server?** This design choice is done to reduce overhead and latency in receiving price updates for agents.
 As a result agents need to connect to both the ticker and the web server to function unless backtesting.
  - **Why not use ZeroMQ for trade requests instead of HTTP?** HTTP APIs provide a more approachable and unified way of providing a service.
 HTTP does have more overhead but it makes it easier for other non-pedlar clients that talk to `pedlarweb` to be built as well.
 Finally, it has an authentication mechanism that is enforced for every request.
+ - **Why is the source code 2 space indented?** The answer is a combination of personal style and to stop direct copy-paste from other resources.
+The code is linted using [PyLint](https://www.pylint.org/) although there are cases it is disabled on purpose.

 ## Limitations & To-Dos

  - Currently the API *supports trading only on a single instrument* mainly because the web server can talk to a single broker and a single broker can only be attached to single chart.
 The MT5 broker is fixed to the current chart `Symbol()` but there is space for passing the symbol, instrument from agent -> server -> broker.
 For the target audience of live sessions and competitions, a single instrument seems enough.
  - Although polling is employed for ZeroMQ sockets, they are still *blocking* in nature to avoid data loss.
 In that case, an agent can look like it has frozen against Ctrl+C. This case also occurs for MT5 ticker and broker scripts.
 The timeout on the polls can be adjust or a little patience helps.
+ - There is a mixture of line endings due MT5 running on Windows and development is somewhat split between Windows and Linux environments.
+Hopefully, we live in a day and age this is not a problem anymore.

 ## Built With